berkealgul/RobotNav/README.md

 # RobotNav
-Minimal 2D ROS navigation stack including custom OG mapping and motion planning systems.
+Minimal 2D ROS navigation system including custom OG mapping and motion planning systems.
 This package can navigate a robot from point A to B without hitting obstacles.

 ## Features